BeanyTheCoder/js-sorting-algorithms/README.md

   **File**: [selection.mjs](./js-selection-sort/selection.mjs)

-  **Selection sort** is a popular sorting algorithm where lorem ipsum dolor sit amet consectetur adipisicing elit.
-Molestias quibusdam enim, deserunt eaque perspiciatis tempora voluptatibus reiciendis ea unde eum.
+  **Selection sort** is a popular sorting algorithm that sorts by repeatedly finding the smallest (or largest) element in an unsorted list and moving it to the beginning (or end) of a sorted section.
+It does this by comparing each element with the current minimum (or maximum) and swapping if a smaller (or larger) one is found.
+This process repeats until the entire list is sorted.

 ## Installation 🛠️